Aleko Yordan: International career

 At the age of 18 Yordan became an international with Turkey, where he played 3 times, despite the hostile atmosphere from his teammates.
 However, the manager, Sandro Puppo ignored the whole situation and wanted the Greek players such as him and Lefter Küçükandonyadis in the national team at all costs.

 Managerial career

-Yordan took over as player-coach of Fokikos, where he won three local cups.
-He then took over as coach of Asteras Itea, where he had settled permanently, even after the end of his football career.
+Yordan took over as player-manager of Fokikos, where he won three local cups.
+He then took over as manager of Asteras Itea, where he had settled permanently, even after the end of his football career.

 Personal life

 After Yordan retired from football, he lived in Itea, Phocis with his family.
 He had a son named Diamantis, who was also a footballer.
 On 21 September 2019, he died after a long battle with cancer.